-1 Introduction
+1. Introduction

-Recent research in spoken dialogue systems (SDS) has called for a "synergistic convergence" between research and industry (Pieraccini and Huerta, 2005).
+Recent research in spoken dialogue systems (SDS) has called for a "synergistic convergence" between research and industry [1].
 This call for convergence concerns architectures, abstractions and methods from both communities.
 Under this motivation, several research orientations have been proposed.
 This paper discusses three of them : dialogue design, dialogue management, and dialogue evaluation.
 Dialogue design and dialogue management reflect in this paper the respective paths that industry and research have followed for building their SDS.
 Dialogue evaluation is a concern for both communities, but remains hard to put into operational perspectives.

 The spoken dialogue industry is structured around the architecture of the well known industrial standard VoiceXML.
-The underlying dialogue model of VoiceXML is a mapping of the simplistic turn-based linguistic model on the browser-server based Web architecture (McTear, 2004).
+The underlying dialogue model of VoiceXML is a mapping of the simplistic turn-based linguistic model on the browser-server based Web architecture [2].
 The browser controls the speech engines (recognition and text-to-speech) integrated into the voice platform according to the VoiceXML document served by an application server.
 A VoiceXML document contains a set of prompts to play and the list of the possible interactions the user is supposed to have at each point of the dialogue.
 The SDS developers, reusing Web standards and technologies (e.g. J2EE, JSP, XML...), are used to design directed dialogues modelled by finite state automata.
-Such controlled and deterministic development process allows the spoken dialogue industry to reach a balance between usability and cost (Paek, 2007).
-This paper argues that tools are facilitators that improve both the usability vs. cost trade-off and the reliability of new technologies.
+Such controlled and deterministic development process allows the spoken dialogue industry to reach a balance between usability and cost [3].
+This paper argues that our tools are facilitators that improve the usability vs. cost tradeoff thanks to an improved reliability of advanced technologies.

-Spoken dialogue research has developed various models and abstractions for dialogue management : rational agency (Sadek et al., 1997), Information State Update (Bos et al., 2003), functional models (Pieraccini et al., 2001).
+Spoken dialogue research has developed various models and abstractions for dialogue management : rational agency [4], Information State Update [5], functional models [6].
 Only a very few number of these concepts have been transferred to industry.
-Since the late 90's, the research has tackled the ambitious problem of automating the dialogue design (Lemon and Pietquin, 2007), aiming at both reducing the development cost and optimising the dialogue efficiency and robustness.
-Recently, criticisms (Paek and Pieraccini, 2008) have been formulated and novel approaches (Williams, 2008) have been proposed, both aiming at bridging the gap between research -focused on Markov-Decision-Process (Bellman, 1957) based dialogue management- and industry -focused on dialogue design process, model, and tools.
+Since the late 90's, the research has tackled the ambitious problem of automating the dialogue design [7], aiming at both reducing the development cost and optimising the dialogue efficiency and robustness.
+Recently, criticisms [8] have been formulated and novel approaches [9] have been proposed, both aiming at bridging the gap between research -focused on Markov-Decision-Process [10] based dialogue management- and industry -focused on dialogue design process, model, and tools.
 This paper contributes to extend this effort.
-It addresses all these convergence questions toge-ther as a way for research and industry to reach a technological breakthrough.